ravindu644/android_kernel_beyondx/README.md

 03. Put the device to the download mode and flash the downloaded tar via Odin's AP Block. <hr>
 ## Notes:
 01. If the device is bootlooping, you should perform a factory reset.
-02. Stock recovery will broke after installing this ramdisk patch, so use the TWRP kindly. <br>
+02. Stock recovery will broke after installing this ramdisk patch, so use the TWRP kindly. <hr>
 ## 🧑‍💻 For Developers - > How to build ?
 01. Put the necessary variables in build_kernel.sh
 02. Type ``` ./build_kernel.sh ```.